robmarkcole/coral-pi-rest-server/README.md

 ## Models
 * The official pre-compiled models are at -> https://coral.withgoogle.com/models/
-* It is [also possible to train your own models](https://coral.withgoogle.com/tutorials/edgetpu-models-intro/) -> try using Google Colaboratory as the free environment for training
+* It is [also possible to train your own models](https://coral.withgoogle.com/tutorials/edgetpu-models-intro/) -> try using Google Colaboratory as the free environment for training or -> https://cloud-annotations.github.io/training/object-detection/cli/index.html

 ## Docker
 * Want to wrap this project up in a Docker container for easy deployment